 Create tangible goals for school board, administration, and staff.
 Keep buildings and curriculum up to date.
 Invest in teachers.
 Keep parents and community involved.
+Is there an area of easy agreement?
 We are a strong performing district.
 Our school district does an excellent job of preparing our kids for post-graduate life.